 Harvard Pilgrim Health Care takes care of New Englanders.
-A leading provider of health benefits in Massachusetts, the not-for-profit organization also offers plans to residents of New Hampshire and Maine.
-It has more than 1 million members enrolled in its HMO, PPO, point-of-service, and government plans.
+A leading provider of health benefits in Massachusetts, the not-for-profit organization also offers plans to residents of Connecticut, Maine, and New Hampshire.
+It has more than 1.2 million members enrolled in its HMO, PPO, point-of-service, and government plans.
 Those members have access to regional and national networks of hospitals and doctors.
 Harvard Pilgrim also targets multi-state employers with its Choice Plus and Options PPO plans, offered through a partnership with UnitedHealthcare.
 Founded in 1969, Harvard Pilgrim has a network of more than 135 hospitals and 28,000 doctors and clinicians.

 Additionally, the company collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute (which includes Harvard Pilgrim Health Care of Connecticut and HPHC Insurance Company).
 Another Harvard Pilgrim subsidiary, Health Plans specializes in administering self-insured or administrative services only plans for employers.

 The Harvard Pilgrim Foundation provides community health and wellness programs.

 The Wellesley, Massachusetts-based Harvard Pilgrim operates in and around Connecticut, Massachusetts, Maine, and New Hampshire.

 Harvard Pilgrim provides its services to individual, group, and Medicare members through contracts with physicians.
 In all, it serves some 2.7 million customers.